 You'll find burger-and-fries combos everywhere in Orlando, yet the ambitious chefs behind Orlando's theme-park and independent restaurants provide loads of better options—much better.
 Locally sourced foods, creative preparations, and clever international influences are all the rage here.
 Theme-park complexes have some of the best restaurants in town, although you may opt for a rental car to

 Orlando's destination restaurants can be found in the theme parks, as well as in the outlying towns.
 Sand Lake Road is now known as Restaurant Row for its eclectic collection of worthwhile tables.
-Here you'll find fashionable outlets for sushi and seafood, Italian and chops, Hawaiian fusion and upscale Mexican.
+Here you'll find fashionable outlets for sushi and seafood, Italian and chops, Hawaiian fusion and upscale Southwestern.
 Heading into the residential areas, the neighborhoods of Winter Park (actually its own city), Thornton Park, and College Park are prime locales for chow.
 Scattered throughout Central Florida, low-key ethnic restaurants specialize in the fare of Turkey, India, Peru, Thailand, Vietnam—you name it.
 Prices in these family-owned finds are usually delightfully low.